 k VA = kW/ Cos φ.

 It is evident from the above equation that the larger the Power factor, the smaller is the k VA requirement of the machinery.
-Therefore at low power factors, the K VA rating of the equipment has to be made more, making the equipment larger and expensive.
+Therefore at low power factors, the K VA rating of the equipment has to be made more, making the machine larger and expensive.

 Thus k VA rating is so important and it is assigned at the design stage itself.

 The transformer sizing is normally done on the following condition.

 a) Calculation of peak load: Determine the KVA, Amperes or wattage required by the load along with the voltage requirement of the load.
 This will be helpful in determining the secondary voltage (also known as load voltage) or output voltage of the transformer.
 Load voltage, or secondary voltage, is the voltage required to operate the load (lights, motor, and other devices).